-Many people don’t realize that owning real estate outside their primary market is a smart way to spread out risk, earn better returns, tap into up-and-coming areas, and potentially invest more efficiently from a tax perspective.
+Many people don’t realize that choosing to buy an out-of-state income property is a smart way to spread out risk, earn better returns, tap into up-and-coming areas, and potentially invest more efficiently from a tax perspective.

 I can speak from experience: My wife and I bought three houses in one day from halfway around the globe using the Roofstock marketplace.